Frequently Asked Questions

 - How will Point Source Youth effectively scale to 50 cities?
 Is there enough interest?
 Isn’t it hard to work with existing organizations who are already stretched and often have limited time and bandwidth?

-- Why family reconnection, short-term host homes, and rapid rehousing?
+- Why family and kinship strengthening, short-term host homes, and rapid rehousing?

 - How do you ensure you do not compete for resources with local organizations?